-Possibly the world's the most famous river, the Seine not only captures our current imaginations: it has mesmerized and seduced since pre-medieval times.
+Possibly the world's most famous river, the Seine not only captures our imaginations in the present day: it has mesmerized and seduced those who encounter it since pre-medieval times.
 Neatly dividing the city of Paris into distinctive left and right banks (rive gauche and rive droite), the river has served as a source of sustenance, commerce, and breathtaking perspectives since a Celtic tribe of fishermen known as the Parisii decided to settle between its banks, on the tiny strip of land today referred to as the Ile de La Cité, in the 3rd century B.C.

 That early settlement, later named Lutetia by the Romans, was to eventually grow into the sprawling metropolis we know and revere today.
 But it's easy enough to forget that the Seine, now mostly regarded as a source for picturesque photo ops and providing a route for a constant stream of sightseeing cruises, was the lifeblood of the population and one of the main reasons early settlers were drawn to the area to begin with.

-Since 1991, the Seine has been a UNESCO World Heritage Site, which means that it enjoys legal protection and recognition as an important natural and cultural site.
+Since 1991, the Seine River has been a UNESCO World Heritage Site, which means that it enjoys legal protection and recognition as an important natural and cultural site.
 Read on to learn more about its history, and for tips on how to enjoy it on your next visit to the French capital.